timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-06-09
+# Objectives for Today 2022-06-10

-- Update the development reports for June.
+- Tweet about finding interview, podcast etc to be a part of.
-- Play in blender with arena design.
+- Talk about viewing house #2 and other house stuffs.
-- Stream ends at 8am ET
+- Arena selection on Rally of Rockets, allow the players to choose.